Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 			- cheaper
 			- stores bits
 		- **SSD**
-			- faster storage than HDD (it doesen't have any moving part)
+			- faster storage than HDD (it doesn't have any moving part)
 			- smaller storage size (due to being developed later)
 			- uses semiconductors instead of a disc
 			- not as prone to vibrations